HugoHugon-90/Su2WindTunnel/README.md

 # Wind Tunnel Simulator
+**This code is part of a challenge proposed to me by Inductiva Labs.
+This code is all mine, but reflects their original proposal and idea.**

 In this code we construct a wind tunnel for a 2D-truncated cone parametrized according to the user input (base, height and top) dimensions and wind velocity.